JacopoDaeli/js-design-patterns/README.md

 ### Motivations

-Create a simple, compact and concise reference for the most important Design Patterns in JavaScript.
+Create a concise and practical reference for the most common JavaScript Design Patterns.

 ### License